simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.14.7

+Released TBD

+  * Fixed issue #424.
+Attributes containing XML as their values (like eduPersonTargetedID) were empty.

+## Version 1.14.6

+Released 2016-07-18

+  * Fixed issue #418.
+SimpleSAMLphp was unable to obtain the current URL correctly when invoked from third-party applications.

+## Version 1.14.5

+Released 2016-07-12

+  * Fixed several issues with session handling when cookies couldn't be set for some reason.
+  * Fixed an issue that caused wrong URLs to be generated in the web interface under certain circumstances.
+  * Fixed the exception handler to be compatible with PHP 7.
+  * Fixed an issue in the dropdown IdP selection page that prevented it to work with PHP 5.3.
+  * Fixed compatibility with Windows machines.
+  * Fixed an issue with the PDO and Serialize metadata storage handlers.
+  * Fixed the authwindowslive module.
+It stopped working after the former API was discontinued.
+  * Other minor issues and fixes.

 ## Version 1.14.4

 Released 2016-06-08